moxionio/fabricjs-psbrush/README.md

 - [Griffith Sketch](https://gs.archinc.jp/): a web-based lightweight tool for sketching ideas.

 ---

+### Development

+`npm run watch` To begin watching the source for changes and recompiling.

+`npm run dev-pages` Navigate to http://localhost:3000/import for the dev page

+Recommend running both these commands at once for development.
+Running the dev pages will not watch for changes and recompile automatically.
+You'll need to reload your browser to see changes.

 Copyright (c) 2020-2021 Arch Inc. (Jun Kato, Kenta Hara)